 Labour Market Outlook

-The Adecco Group UK&I has joined forces with the Chartered Institute of Personnel and Development (the CIPD) to produce the Labour Market Outlook, a quarterly report providing analysis and commentary on key employment trends.
-The partnership supports The Adecco Group’s aim of providing fresh insight and deeper understanding on the workforce management and recruitment challenges facing our customers and the wider business community by building strategic links with professional organisations and academic bodies.
+The Adecco Group UK&I has joined forces with the CIPD (Chartered Institute of Personnel and Development) to produce the CIPD/The Adecco Group Labour Market Outlook (LMO).
+The LMO is a quarterly report providing analysis and commentary on key employment trends.

-The Labour Market Outlook is one of the most authoritative employment indicators in the UK.
-The report is based on a survey of more than 1,000 HR professionals and employers, many of whom are drawn from the CIPD’s membership of over 140,000 HR and development professionals.
+The LMO is one of the most authoritative employment indicators in the UK.
+The report is based on a survey of more than 1,000 HR professionals and senior decision makers.
+Further information about the survey methodology can be found in the report.

 About the CIPD